Kegel Exercises (Pelvic Floor Exercises)

 What are Kegel exercises?

-Kegel exercises (also called pelvic floor exercises) are done to strengthen muscles of the pelvic floor.
-Kegel exercises not only can help prevent urine leakage, but can be helpful for accidental passing of stool or gas, and may even help to improve orgasm.
-Keeping these muscles 'fit,' helps keep the uterus, urethra (tube that carries the urine from the bladder to the outside of the body), and bowel from sagging down into the vagina.
+Kegel exercises (also called pelvic floor exercises) are done to strengthen your pelvic floor muscles.
+Kegel exercises not only can help prevent your urine from leaking, but can also help prevent the accidental passing of poop (stool) or gas and may even help to improve your orgasms.
+Keeping these muscles 'fit,' helps keep your uterus, bladder, and your bowel from sagging down into the vagina.
 If this happens, the condition is called pelvic organ prolapse.

 What happens if pelvic organ prolapse does occur?